-Each year group will form a separate group (7 groups), who will not have contact with any other group during the school day.
+Each class will form a separate group (8 groups), who will not have contact with any other group during the school day.

 As far as practically possible, staff will remain with only one group of children, and where this cannot be maintained, staff will work across as few groups of children as possible.